Exploiting a Stack Buffer Overflow on Windows

 }

-Now, lets compile it with gcc and run it.
-I'm using windows 7 32bit operating system as my target machine.
-Therefore I'm compiling the server on that machine.
+Let's compile and run it.
+I'm using Windows 7 32-bit as the target machine, compiling the server with gcc on that machine.

 bohjtgih7fhizu1nzjzt.png